 Ati-Atihan Festival | Kalibo, Aklan, Philippines

-At more than 800 years old, Ati-Atihan Festival had surpassed many human lifetimes, conquerors, presidents, wars, victories, calamities & what-have-yous.
+At more than 800 years old, Ati-Atihan Festival had surpassed many human lifetimes, conquerors, presidents, wars, victories, calamities & yes, the coronavirus.
 It inspired the creation of many lavish fiestas that happen everyday across the 7,000 plus islands in the Philippines.
 And it still continues to charm everyone to this day, despite how the pandemic muted its celebration.

 There are a few versions of how it came about.
 One is the welcome feast that the Atis gave to the 10 Bornean datus after a riddled trade of land for textiles, brass basins, a golden “salakot” & a long necklace.